peterrod54/Compliance/README.md

 + Minimum 2 CPUs

 ## Step 2
-Extract downloaded file to the root partition (C:).
-Once the file is extracted, your directory structure should look like the following:
+Once the file is extracted, move the "Compliance" directory to the root partition of your C: drive.
+Your directory structure should look like the following:

 ![Compliance_Dir](https://github.com/peterrod54/Compliance/assets/57069647/1124a204-0884-408b-9b24-0f740e957ccc)